NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.5.1:

+11/05/2024

+- Corrected Japanese voices tooltip.
+- The patcher now works around ROM file paths with spaces by copying it into the patcher's directory with a new name.
+- Andvari and Siebzehn's final frames have been corrected to match their frame names and descriptions.
+- Graphical fix tooltip has been made clearer.

 ### Version 0.5.0: